 And then there’s Aloy.
-I’ve had about enough of the “sassy redhead” stereotype — Merida, Annie, Pippi, Ariel, Kim Possible, Cait, Saffron, etc. I wasn’t feeling fuzzy about the mechanics, either, as I find it difficult to play games in third-person.
+I’ve had about enough of the “sassy redhead” stereotype — Merida, Annie, Pippi, Ariel, Kim Possible, Cait, Saffron, etc. I wasn’t feeling great about the mechanics, either, as I find it difficult to play third-person games.

 But my oldest bought the game while I was in the hospital a few months ago, so I figured I’d do it for a Try-It Tuesday.
 With narrative director John Gonzalez, who was behind the most meaningful and moving experience I’ve ever had in a video game, the Honest Hearts DLC of Fallout: New Vegas, I at least expected an excellent story.

 I am happy to say I enjoyed the hell out of this game.
 Gameplay was so smooth I hardly noticed I wasn’t playing in first-person.
 Even the frequent cutscenes — normally something I dislike — didn’t bother me, though they were sometimes awkward or jarring when transitioning from player-controlled action to cinematic storytelling.
 A flaw I am willing to forgive, because at least there weren’t any quick time events.

 The world of HORIZON ZERO DAWN is beautiful to see, and I found myself marveling and enjoying the scenery in the same way I do when playing Skyrim.
 There are elements of this game that remind me a bit of Fallout, Far Cry 5, and other games, too.